fanluo12/GrindForNextJob/README.md

 ## 290. Word Pattern
 ## 300. Longest Increasing Subsequence
 ## 322. Coin Change
+## 323. Number of Connected Components in an Undirected Graph
 ## 344. Reverse String
 ## 347. Top K Frequent Elements
 Put all first k element in nums1 and nums2[0] into pq, then updating elements in nums2 to pq in while loop